openfl/AS3ConversionGuide/comparing_haxe_and_actionscript/variable_declarations.md

 }
 ```

-ActionScript 3.0 supports read-only variables through the use of a getter method, but Haxe has built-in support for controlling property access.
+ActionScript 2.0 and 3.0 support read-only variables through the use of a getter method, but Haxe has built-in support for controlling property access, reducing boiler-plate code.

-Both languages allow the use of custom getter and setter functions, the syntax varies because many target environments do not support get/set properties, only "get\_" and "set\_" functions.
+All three languages allow the use of custom getter and setter functions, the syntax varies because many target environments do not support get/set properties, only "get\_" and "set\_" functions.